-For information on how to perform a deployment to Microsoft Intune, see Deploying Third-Party Applications.
+For information on how to perform a deployment to Microsoft Intune, see Synchronizing Third-Party Applications.

 •Enable Intune publishing: Specifies if third-party applications can be imported to Microsoft Intune.
 If this check box is enabled, you must use the following three options to configure your connection to the Microsoft Intune tenant.

 If you have not yet registered your Azure portal, see Additional Azure Portal Information before configuring these options.